tmforum-oda/oda-ca-docs/doc/docs/ODAComponentTutorial/README.md

   port: 27017
   database: tmf
 partyrole:
-  image: lesterthomas/partyroleapi:1.0
+  image: dominico/partyroleapi:latest
   versionlabel: partyroleapi-1.0
 api:
   image: dominico/productinventoryapi:latest
-  versionlabel: productinventoryapi-0.2
+  versionlabel: productinventoryapi-0.1
 ```

-## Step 6.
-Test component envelope using component CTK
+## Step 8.
+Generate the manifest

-The CTK will operate against an instance of the component.
-We can generate a kubernetes manifest of an instance using the `helm template [instance namme] [chart]` command.
+We can generate a kubernetes manifest of an instance using the `helm template [instance name] [chart]` command.
 We can take the output of this command into a temporary file:

 ```
 helm template test productinventory > test-instance.component.yaml